Oracle Corporation

 Oracle continued to expand its cloud services in 2017, positioning itself as a leading provider of enterprise cloud solutions.
 In 2018, the company launched Oracle Autonomous Database, a cloud-based database that utilized machine learning to automate database management tasks, reducing human intervention and improving efficiency.

-In 2019, Oracle introduced a suite of applications for enterprise resource planning (ERP), human capital management (HCM), and customer experience (CX) that were designed for the cloud.
-These offerings emphasized integration and data-driven insights, helping organizations streamline operations and improve decision-making.
+In 2019, Oracle introduced a suite of cloud-based applications for enterprise resource planning (ERP), human capital management (HCM), and customer experience (CX).
+These offerings emphasized integration and data-driven insights, enabling organizations to streamline their operations and enhance decision-making.

 Focus on Industry-Specific Solutions (2020)

-As cloud adoption grew, Oracle shifted its focus towards providing industry-specific solutions tailored to various sectors’ unique needs.
-In 2020, the company introduced industry cloud applications that targeted industries such as healthcare, financial services, and manufacturing.
+As cloud adoption grew, Oracle shifted its focus to providing industry-specific solutions tailored to the unique needs of various sectors.
+In 2020, the company introduced industry cloud applications for healthcare, financial services, and manufacturing.

 This strategy allowed Oracle to differentiate itself in a competitive market by offering solutions that addressed specific business challenges within those industries.
 The company also continued to invest in security and compliance features, enhancing the trust and reliability of its cloud services.